ietf-wg-alto/draft-alto-oam-yang/draft-ietf-alto-oam-yang.md

 --- abstract

-This document defines YANG data models for Operations, Administration, and Maintenance (OAM) & Management of Application-Layer Traffic Optimization (ALTO) Protocol.
-The operator can use these data models to set up an ALTO server, create, update and remove ALTO information resources, manage the access control, configure server discovery, and collect statistical data.
+This document defines a YANG data model for Operations, Administration, and Maintenance (OAM) & Management of Application-Layer Traffic Optimization (ALTO) Protocol.
+The operator of an ALTO server can use this data model to (1) set up the ALTO server, (2) configure server discovery, (3) create, update and remove ALTO information resources, (4) manage the access control of each ALTO information resource, and (5) collect statistical data of the ALTO server.
+The application provider can also use this data model to configure ALTO clients to communicate with known ALTO servers.

 --- middle